fdeross/Help-Docs/for Bakeries/Shop Settings & Appearance/Complete/Setting your shop policies.md

 Our store is located at 110 N Main St. Bentonville, AR.
 Public parking is located at the back of the building.
 Once you arrive, let one of our associates know that you have a pickup order.

 **Deliveries**
 We have a $10 delivery fee for all orders under $100.
 We provide delivery to locations within 15 miles of our store.
 Your order will be delivered to the address listed on checkout.
 Please be sure to include any special instructions that we may need in the Order Notes on checkout.
-The delivery fee is non refundable.
+The delivery fee is non-refundable.

 ### Refund and Cancellation Policy